 The University has approved museum visitation for members of the University of Michigan community (Mcard holders).
 We hope to open our doors to all of our audiences soon, but for now, only U-M students, faculty, and staff have access on Sundays and Fridays from Noon-4:00 p.m.
 Everyone in the party must have their own valid Mcard (U-M ID).
+We’re sorry that we cannot admit children at this time.

 Admission is free, although donations are always appreciated.